makersacademy/ruby-coding-challenge/lib/approach.md

 #Q14
 #TO COMPLETE

+determine vowels to check for
+- create new array alled vowels check first letter in item in array, see if it matches any of the items in vowels if it does, add to new_array, if not, disregard it

 Similar approach to previous question
 Go over each item in array, isolating the first character (bracket notation) Each wouldn't work here, as we don't need to go through each letter